 2020 Seed Grants

 Alaska NSF EPSCoR will competitively award a series of seed grants to University of Alaska faculty, staff, and students.
 Faculty and students who have not previously received EPSCoR funding are encouraged to apply.
-Grants will be awarded in three categories:
+Grant applications are still being accepted in two categories:

 - Faculty Research Seed Grants of up to $20,000 each will be awarded to early- and mid-career, full-time faculty members of the University of Alaska to carry out proposals for new and innovative research projects that support the goals of the Alaska NSF EPSCoR “Fire and Ice” research project.
 For more information see the Faculty Research Seed Grant Solicitation.
 Click here to apply.